ttokutake/mongo-ruby-driver-segfault/README.md

 # mongo-ruby-driver-segfault

-This is the example that `mongo-ruby-driver` cause the segfault.
+This is the example that `mongo-ruby-driver` causes the segfault.

 ## Prerequisites